fth2745/NLI-Classification/README.md

 6	CoAttentionNLI	91.0	2025

 ⚠️ Note:
-Due to Google Colab session time limits, the training was stopped early at epoch 10.
-Based on the performance trajectory, the expected accuracy with full training would likely place the model within the top 3.
+Due to Google Colab session time limits, the training was interrupted at epoch 10.
+Based on the observed performance trajectory, it is highly likely that the model would have achieved a top-3 position on the SNLI leaderboard with full training.

+🔒 The model will not be publicly released.
+Access is restricted and must be explicitly requested for private use or collaboration purposes.